zig-gamedev/zig-gamedev/README.md

 Zig is still in development.
 This repo aims to track zig nightly.

-Libraries now live in their own repositories and are included in this repo as git submodules for developer convenience.
+Libraries now live in their own repositories and are consumed using Zig's package manager.
+Git submodules are also included in this repo for developer convenience but are not required.

 ### Build and run the [Samples](#sample-applications-native-wgpu)